nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes at step 1.

 * 1d.
-User tries to edit the contact's name to be the same as an existing contact's name
+User tries to edit the contact's name to be the same as an existing contact's name in the contact list
     * 1d1.
 Dash shows an error message

 Use case resumes at step 1.